Teaching English in Spain

 The teaching of English at the town halls is taught by civil servants such as school or college teachers who are on the local payroll.
 Large classes with lots of Spanish spoken.
 They have also recruited English volunteers to help out.
 Not an ideal situation but it's free!

-As DoS for a summer school I recruit new teachers every year and we have a core of teachers who come back year after year.
-I usually recruit a newly qualified TEFL teacher to give them the necessary experience.’
+As a DoS for a summer school I recruit new teachers every year and we have a core of teachers who come back year after year.
+I usually recruit a newly qualified TEFL teacher to give them the necessary experience."

 Finding teaching jobs in Spain

 So if you are a new teacher looking for work, where is best to start?
 Well, a TEFL forum dedicated to teaching English in Spain is a good place to go: The Expatriate Café is one of these.
 You’ll find useful advice on everything, from finding you first job to where to live, from others who have followed the same path as you.
-You could also try the standard TEFL jobs sites, such as TEFL.com or ESL Jobs in Spain.
-We also have a fuller list of TEFL job websites and ideas on how to present yourself when you go for your first interview on our news page called How to find a TEFL position overseas.
+You could also try the standard TEFL jobs sites, such as TEFL.com.
+We also have a fuller list of TEFL job websites and ideas on how to present yourself when you go for your first interview on our blog called How to find a TEFL position overseas.

 If you can get to Spain on an Easyjet or other low cost airline, or if you are already there, then you definitely have an advantage.
 By being in the right place at right time, you can apply face to face.
 One obvious advantage is that you can find out locally about the good schools (and bad ones!) allowing you the opportunity of doing the research before making a commitment.